destefanis/gatsby-portfolio/README.md

 2.  **Clone this repo**

-    Once you have Gatsby installed, navigate back to this folder in your command line and run:
+    Once you have Gatsby installed, clone this repo locally, then navigate back to this folder in your command line and run:

     ```shell
     npm run develop